rerickson-usgs/EcologicalDataScience/Notebook.md

 Specific topics include:

 - Creating reproducible results using [R Markdown](http://rmarkdown.rstudio.com).
-- Using `data.table` to manipulate data.
+- Using the Tidyverse to manipulate data.
+Additionally, this will be contrasted with base R's functions.
 - Visualizing data using `ggplot2`.
-- Using data to make predictions.
+- An overview of regression modeling in R.

 I will use RStudio for the course because it makes R Markdown file easy to use and so that you can follow along with this file.